-A selection from a portfolio of 40+ live AI systems — many under NDA.
-Real governance decisions made under real operational constraints.
+A selection from a portfolio of live AI platforms built across regulated sectors — many under NDA.
+Real systems built under real operational constraints.

 As your Fractional Chief AI Officer, I sit at your board table 2–4 days per month.
 I build your AI roadmap, govern your deployments, select your tools, train your team, and report to your leadership.
 The same strategic capability.
 10% of the cost.

 Fixed scope.
 Clear deliverables.
-Available for UK SMEs, charities, regulated enterprise, and Nigerian clients.
+Available for SMEs, charities, and regulated enterprise across the UK, EU, USA, and international markets — and for Nigerian and West African clients through Meridian AI Systems.
 Contact to discuss scope and terms.

-Analysis of the AI regulatory obligations that matter for UK law firms, financial services, and regulated enterprise.
+Analysis of the AI regulatory obligations that matter for UK, EU, and US law firms, financial services, and regulated enterprise globally.
 Written by Ronke Jegede.

 The EU AI Act operates on a territorial basis that catches organisations regardless of where they are incorporated.
 Article 2 of the Act applies it to any provider or deployer whose AI system output is used in the EU — meaning a London law firm advising a Frankfurt corporate client through an AI-assisted research tool is in scope.